samitchaudhuri/analyze-subway/README.md

 Although the histogram looks a good fit for Gaussian distribution (symmetrical with peak in the middle), the normality test produces a p-value of 0.0.
-In other words, the residuals deviate from a normal distribution in a statistically significant manner [6].
+In other words, the residuals deviate from a normal distribution in a statistically significant manner [\[normTest\]][&normTest].
 This failure in the normality test needs further investigation: we may either examine if this caused by a few outliers, or swtich to non-parametric tests.

 We could have worked a bit more to improve the performance of the model by a combination of the following two approaches.